-The Eating Disorders Program at Montefiore (EDPM) is a multidisciplinary, outpatient program with the Anxiety and Mood Program in the Child Outpatient Psychiatry Department and the Department of Adolescent Medicine at the Children's Hospital at Montefiore.
-This service provides evidence-informed care for children and adolescents presenting with anorexia, bulimia, and other eating disorders.
-Over the course of the year, interns will to conduct assessments specific to eating disorders and have the option to carry an eating disorders case.
+The Eating Disorders Program at Montefiore (EDPM) is a multidisciplinary, outpatient program within the Anxiety and Mood Program in the Moses COPD and the Department of Adolescent Medicine at the Children's Hospital at Montefiore.
+This service provides evidence-based care for children and adolescents presenting with anorexia, bulimia, other eating disorders.
+During this rotation, interns serve as individual and family therapists using Family Based Treatment (FBT) and DBT-informed care.
+Interns may collaborate closely with the multidisciplinary team, including the physician, psychiatrist, social worker, and dietician.
+Over the course of the year, interns will be able to conduct assessments specific to eating disorders and have the option to carry an eating disorder case.

 Arts and Integrative Medicine (AIM) in Psychiatry provides programming that integrates evidence-based and evidence-informed arts interventions, community and environmental engagement, mindfulness practice and technology as part of a person's comprehensive mental health treatment plan.
-AIM encompasses programming utilizing the arts (dance, visual arts, improvisational theater), yoga, and gardening, and has immediate plans to develop virtual reality interventions for teens with social anxiety.
-Over the course of the year, interns will have the opportunity to participate in varied capacities (e.g., co-lead, volunteer, clinically observe if their patients are participants) AIM programming including the Youth Empowerment Series (YES) Art Gallery, YES Garden Project, PhotoVoice, and Behavior Regulation Movement Groups performances.
+AIM encompasses programming utilizing the arts (dance, visual arts, improvisational theater), yoga, and gardening.
+Over the course of the year, interns will have the opportunity to participate in varied capacities (e.g., co-lead, volunteer, clinically observe if their patients are participants) of AIM programming including the Youth Empowerment Series (YES) Art Gallery, YES Garden Project, PhotoVoice, HearYourSong, and Behavior Regulation Movement Groups performances.

 The Becoming Emerging Adults (BEAM) program offers developmentally informed, evidence-based interventions for emerging adults with a wide range of presenting concerns.
-The program aims to offer assessment, treatment, consultation, education and training to improve our ability to meet the needs of emerging adults as they present to and transition among clinics across our hospital system.
+The program aims to offer assessment, treatment, consultation, education, and training to improve our ability to meet the needs of emerging adults as they present to and transition among clinics across our hospital system.
 We work across our medical system in partnership with Moses AOPD and Wakefield COPD and AOPD.
 Interns will have the opportunity to provide assessment, intervention and transition services to these emerging adults and their families.
 Interns will also have the opportunity to co-lead a College Readiness Group, which aims to prepare our college-bound patients.